ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 ## Get a voter facet you shouldn't have

 Every module that handles voter facets should handle them carefully and ensure they don't escape.
-If you can get access to a voter facet, you can cast a ballot and override the preferences of the rightful voter.
+If you can get access to a voter facet (or the main voteCap for a VoteCounter), you can cast a ballot and override the preferences of the rightful voter.
 If you can manufacture voter facets that are accepted, you can stuff the ballot box.

-## Get a ballotCounter to accept votes from a single voter without replacement
+## Get a voteCounter to accept votes from a single voter without replacement

-I can't think of a way to evade the way BinaryBallotCounter ensures that each ballot is only counted once, but it's something to be aware of with new BallotCounters, and particularly in combination with new Registrars.
+I can't think of a way to evade the way BinaryVoteCounter ensures that each ballot is only counted once, but it's something to be aware of with new VoteCounters, and particularly in combination with new Registrars.

 ## Break notification so voters don't hear about elections